JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-11-28-coveragproblem.md

 ## Wrap-up
 Code coverage can be an incredibly powerful tool to improve the quality of your code as long as you don't blindly optimize for maximum coverage.

-If you've made it this far, you should probably follow me on {% include link_twitter.html %}.
+If you've made it this far you should probably follow me on {% include link_twitter.html %}.
 Feel free leave a comment below!